-While we recognize that end-use emissions must be reduced to meet global climate objectives, it is our view that supply-side constraints through Scope 3 targets for targeted North American and European oil and gas producers would be counterproductive in the absence of policy measures that address global demand.
-Curtailed supply would be replaced with production from less accountable operators and jurisdictions to meet transition demand.
+While we recognize that end-use emissions must be reduced to meet global climate objectives, it is our view that supply-side constraints resulting from Scope 3 targets for targeted North American and European oil and gas producers would be counterproductive in the absence of policy measures that address global demand.
+Curtailed supply would be replaced with production from less accountable operators and jurisdictions to meet future energy demand.
 Scope 3 targets do not address demand and do not limit global production and in our view are ineffective in reducing global emissions.

-While a sector-wide reduction in demand for oil and natural gas products is foreseen as the transition progresses, our responsibility to shareholders is to strongly compete for transition demand by offering resilient, low cost of supply, low GHG emissions intensity production with goals for operational emissions, while also pursuing energy transition opportunities.
-This approach provides long-term shareholder value and supports an orderly energy transition that avoids large-scale energy price shocks.
+Our responsibility to shareholders is to strongly compete to meet energy demand by delivering resilient, low cost of supply, low GHG emissions intensity production with goals for operational emissions reductions.
+This approach provides long-term shareholder value while helping reduce the risk of energy price volatility and supply disruptions.

 Other key considerations have also reinforced our rationale at ConocoPhillips not to set a Scope 3 target: